 Never share work-related passwords outside the organization

 As tempting as it can be, never share your password with unauthorized parties.
-Password and valuable and confidential business information you should keep to yourself and not share not even to your wife.
+Password and valuable and confidential business information you should keep to yourself and not share not even with your wife.

 Keeper’s survey showed that 14% of the participants shared work-related passwords with their wives.
 About 11% of the employees questioned by Keeper confessed that they shared their passwords with people outside their work.